christie-b/RainFall/level8/walkthrough.md

 0xb7fd4a90  svcauthdes_stats
 (gdb) x/2wx 0x08049aac
 0x8049aac <auth>:	0x0804a008	0x0804a018
+-> We can see that the address of service (0x0804a018) is 16 bytes after the address of auth (0x0804a008)

 (gdb) x/16wx 0x0804a008
 0x804a008:	0x00000000	0x00000000	0x00000000	0x00000019
 0x804a018:	0x41414141	0x41414141	0x41414141	0x41414141